rlucente-se-jboss/fdo-aio-demo/README.md

     composer-cli compose status

+On my system, the output looks like the following where the UUID is the first column:

+    $ composer-cli compose status
+    c11e41be-b6f0-4813-8eb4-a6094de1eb86 FINISHED Thu Jul 7 19:15:40 2022 Edge            0.0.1 edge-container

 If there's only one rpm-ostree image, you can simply hit tab on the following command to autofill the UUID of the image to download.